Mileena28/Mileena28.github.io/_posts/2025-06-30-when-your-first-fight-was-just-to-breathe.md

 > *"I'm autistic and I live with severe anxiety and POTS (Postural Orthostatic Tachycardia Syndrome).
 Life hasn't been easy for me not even from the very beginning."*

 Benji's physical and neurological challenges add layers of complexity to his trauma recovery that can't be overlooked.
-POTS—a condition where the heart rate increases dramatically when standing up—means his body is already in a constant state of stress response.
+POTS (a condition where the heart rate increases dramatically when standing up) means his body is already in a constant state of stress response.
 For someone with extensive trauma history, this creates a perfect storm where psychological and physiological triggers compound each other.

 Being autistic in a world that often feels overwhelming and unpredictable must have made his early trauma even more devastating.
 Research shows that autistic individuals wake up each morning with anxiety levels that non-autistic people typically reach only at the end of their most stressful days.
 Autistic people live with incredibly high levels of anxiety as their baseline.
 Add to that the sensory processing differences, difficulty with changes in routine, challenges in reading social cues—all of these neurological realities would have made the chaos and violence of his early years exponentially more traumatic.